Jimmy Butler NBA Playoffs Player Props: Heat vs. Nuggets

-Jimmy Butler and his Miami Heat teammates take the court versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:30 PM ET on Thursday.
+Jimmy Butler and his Miami Heat teammates match up versus the Denver Nuggets in the 2023 NBA Playoffs, at 8:00 PM ET on Sunday.

-In this piece we'll examine Butler's stats and trends, helping you with your prop bets.

 Jimmy Butler Prop Bets vs. the Nuggets